-- Chapel Code of conduct- In order to insure that a reverent atmosphere exists in which God can do what He desires through the power of the Holy Spirit, the following code of conduct will be enforced: - 1.
-Students must come with an open mind and heart expecting to receive spiritual nurturing. - 2.
-Students must bring their Bibles and are encouraged to take notes in order to retain what they receive. - 3.
-Students must avoid unproductive and unethical behavior. - 4.
-All cellular phones must be turned off and turned in to the sound booth at the beginning of every service.
-The cellular phone will be returned to the student after each service.
+Chapel Code of Conduct

+In order to ensure that a reverent atmosphere exists in which God can do what He desires through the power of the Holy Spirit, the following code of conduct will be enforced:

+Students must come with an open mind and heart expecting to receive spiritual nurturing.

+- Students must bring their Bibles and are encouraged to take notes in order to retain what they receive. - Students must avoid unproductive and unethical behavior. - All cellular phones must be turned off and turned in to the sound booth at the beginning of every service.
+The cellular phone will be returned to the student after each service once the service has ended.